marianaWest/mupalavraGame/README.md

-# myCellar
+# Mupalavra

-[PLACE_FOR_YOUR_IMAGE]
+[PLACE_FOR_IMAGE]

 [PLACE_TO_ADD_LINK_FOR_DEPLOYED_VERSION]

 *** This is a work in progress ***

-My Cellar is a web application created to a wine collector who wants to know what he has in stock.
-It allows him to enter the name of the wine, winery, vintage, type of wine, and number of bottles.
+Mupalavra is a web application being created for the Museu Paranaense, one of Brazil's oldest museums.
+It's based on the Wordle game, but rather than randomly choosing from a pre-generated list of words, it picks the right guess from a MongoDB database fed by the museum's researchers and curators.
+When the user guesses the right word, the game also shows a brief description of it.
+The name is a combination of the museum's acronym (MUPA) and 'palavra', which means 'word' in Portuguese.

 # Technologies in use / Tech Stack / Built with
-  - Bootstrap
+  - JavaScript
   - Node.js
   - Express
+  - MongoDB
+  - Toastr, an animation library

 # Installation

-To install My Cellar locally, please follow the steps below:
+To install Mupalavra locally, please follow the steps below:
   - Clone repo to your machine
   - Open the root of the project and install all dependencies with `npm i` / `yarn`
   - Project has various scripts to run: